0xIslamTaha/seleniumSoft/README.md

 # seleniumSoft Test suit
-This is a full automation testing framework to cover the functionality testing building on **selenium** and **nosetests** frameworks.
+This is a full automation testing framework to cover the functionality testing depending on **selenium** and **nosetests** frameworks.
 The tesing framework was designed to meet the **PageObjects** desing pattern.

 ## Framework Structure:
 ```